faenrandir/a_careful_examination/documents/questions/questions.md

     > Bishops are not CEO’s; they are stand-ins for Christ.
 The relation of a bishop to the people is not analogous to any ‘power’ relationships in the secular world.
 They are human and prone to mistakes, but they are also a way that God speaks to the world.
 Bishops serve lay Catholics by standing up for our beliefs, as they are doing now.
 I am glad that when the world wants to know “what Catholics think” there is a clear way to find out.
 I am grateful for the leadership of our bishops in these recent weeks. [source](https://www.onfaith.co/onfaith/2012/02/22/in-defense-of-the-catholic-church/11150)

-[^importance_of_sealing]: Latter-day Saints view the temple sealing ceremony as having the utmost significance.
-Here are some examples: [The sealing ordinance links families eternally](https://www.lds.org/ensign/2011/09/the-sealing-ordinance-links-families-eternally?lang=eng), [Marriage in the Lord's Way](https://www.lds.org/ensign/1998/06/marriage-in-the-lords-way-part-one?lang=eng), ["The Sealing Power"](https://www.lds.org/media-library/video/2011-03-121-the-sealing-power?lang=eng)).
+[^importance_of_sealing]: Latter-day Saints view the temple sealing ceremony as having the utmost significance, and here are some examples: [The sealing ordinance links families eternally](https://www.lds.org/ensign/2011/09/the-sealing-ordinance-links-families-eternally?lang=eng); [Marriage in the Lord's Way](https://www.lds.org/ensign/1998/06/marriage-in-the-lords-way-part-one?lang=eng); and ["The Sealing Power"](https://www.lds.org/media-library/video/2011-03-121-the-sealing-power?lang=eng).

 [^hales_no_sealing]: In [a reddit comment](https://www.reddit.com/r/mormon/comments/5quvd8/questions_for_brian_and_laura_hales_upcoming_ama/dd7jbbq/), Brian Hales, LDS Historian (and likely primary author of the [Nauvoo Polygamy lds.org essay](https://www.lds.org/topics/plural-marriage-in-kirtland-and-nauvoo?lang=eng)), stated: "Keep in mind Joseph died without being sealed to his children or parents."